How to Copy DVD on Windows 10/11/8/7 Easily [DVD to DVD Copy]

 - Only Full Disc and Main Movie modes are available in Free version

-Copy a DVD to Another DVD with DVD Shrink + ImgBurn
+Copy a DVD to Another DVD with ImgBurn

-Best for: copy home-made DVD videos to make playable backup
+Best for: copying home-made DVD videos to make playable backup

-The following part is the tutorial on how to Copy a DVD with DVD Shrink and ImgBurn.
+The following part is the tutorial on how to copy a DVD with ImgBurn.

 - Free and lightweight